Eastern Telegraph Company System Map, 1901. From A.B.C. Telegraphic Code 5th Edition, 1901.

 According to the Towson University catalog, a colloquium is:

 "Group discussion of reading in history or related disciplines approached from a viewpoint that is primarily historical and dealing with broad periods, topics, problems or comparative developments selected by the instructor(s).
 May be repeated for a maximum of 6 units provided a different topic is covered.
 Prerequisites: consent of instructor and 15 units in history or 9 units in history and 6 units in the related discipline."

 What does that catalog description actually mean?

-While each course will be slightly different, here is an example for the HIST 487.101, War in China colloquium.
+While each course will be slightly different, here is an example from the HIST 487.101, War in China colloquium:

 1. Colloquiums require no more work than any upper level course.
 300 and 400 courses are generally alike.
 The big jump is from the 100/200 level to the 300/400 level.
 Actually, the hardest course in the History Department is probably HIST 300, not a 400-level course.

 2. Colloquiums focus on weekly discussions rather than paper writing.
 The number of students in the class is usually limited to 18.